stepanovr/linuxreg2/README.md

 # linuxreg2
 Next generation of the linuxreg.
 Allows direct memory/device registers access from the userspace.

-The application supports 32 bit and 64 bit architectures.
+The application supports 32 bit and 64 bit target architectures.
-Select appropriate directory in the target subdirectory.
+To choose the target architecture select an appropriate directory in the target subdirectory.

 Warning!
 Reading of some registers may crash you system.
 Writing to some registers of some deviced i.e. PMIC may damage your hardware.